 The M4 arrived in 1968, and it built on the progress offered by the legendary M3.
 While the M2 was merely a modified version of the M3, the M4 that arrived in 1968 had four framelines and built on the progress offered by the legendary and complex M3.

 That was also the year that the brand introduced the Leicaflex SL.
-As the first single-lens reflex camera in the world, it offered everything that discerning photographers required.
+As the first Leica single-lens reflex camera, it offered everything that discerning photographers required.
 It was a heavy-duty, heavier weight product that rivaled the competition.

 In addition, the company created the more modern M6 and M7 varieties, and eventually the first digital option in its rangefinder collection, the M8, in 2006.
 As a newcomer to the fold, it was sleek and attractive, adding an element of technology to the classic rangefinder styling.